anatolian/photogrammetry-object-scannner/README.md

 * "start scan" button becomes "cancel scan" button when scan is in progress, and reverts back to a "start scan" button upon scan completion
 * "start scan" button is disabled until the app connects to the server or an error is thrown.
 * user may begin inputting information for next sherd while current scan is taking place
+* save most recent inputs from edittexts/etc, and prepopulate these fields with these values upon opening app, so that user does not have to re-enter information that will not change often

 ### Server-Side
 * prints all messages it receives, for debug purposes